Turnitin Frequently Asked Questions

-If you copied and pasted your paper into the Courses text-editor, then your instructor will not be able to download it in the format you wrote it in.
+If you copied and pasted your paper into the Courses text editor, then your instructor will not be able to download it in the format you wrote it in.
 You should always upload your file.
 If your instructor allows resubmission then you can remove an earlier version and resubmit a revised version of your paper as a file attachment.
+Be sure to meet the file requirements of your professor as well as the requirements of Turnitin.
+For example, if your professor requires you to submit a Microsoft Word document, then be sure you submit a .doc or .docx file.
+Many word processor applications allow you to save or export a document in other formats, such as Microsoft Word or PDF.
+Consult the documentation for your word processor software or service.